-maps and track your
+maps and track your progress on route!

 Here they can view route

-Stamford Bridge

-13-14 miles

-The turning point

-runners cross the
+OFFICIAL YORKSHIRE

-at Stamford Bridge

-lends itself to an ideal spectator site.
-As

-half-way mark it is party vibes all round.
-Music and entertainment lines

-the course to ensure

-those supporting are
+The turning point at Stamford Bridge lends itself to an ideal spectator site.
+As runners cross the half-way mark it is party vibes all round.
+Music and entertainment lines the course to ensure both runners and those supporting are entertained at this crucial point on the route.

-both runners and

-entertained at this

-route.